EMBRYOPSIDA Pirani & Prado

 Synonymy: Castaneaceae Brenner, Quercaceae Martinov

-The American chestnut, Castanea dentata, previously the dominant large tree in some 800,000 km2 of forest in eastern North America and an important source of food for humans and other animals, now persists largely as suckers after its devastation by chestnut blight in the first half of last century (Thompson 2012: see below).
-Much of the chestnut forest has since been replaced by mixed oak or oak-hickory forests (Abrams 1996; see e.g. van der Gevel et al. 2012 for the future), so the forests remain dominated by ectomycorrhizal trees.
+The ECM American chestnut, Castanea dentata, previously a dominant large tree in some forests in eastern North America and an important source of food for humans and other animals, now persists largely as suckers after its devastation by chestnut blight in the first half of last century (Thompson 2012: dominant over 800,000 km2), however, Faison and Foster (2014) qualify literature reports, i.a. noting that some of the apparent dominance of chestnut was quite recent and had been accentuated by coppicing after being cut down by early Europeans.
+In any event, much of the chestnut forest has since been replaced by mixed oak or oak-hickory forests (Abrams 1996; see e.g. van der Gevel et al. 2012 for the future), so the forests remain dominated by ECM trees.

 Plant-Animal Interactions.
 Oaks support the highest diversity of herbivores of all temperate holarctic forest trees.
 Pearse and Hipp (2012) found that leaf defences in Quercus were highest at lower latitudes (little temperature fluctuation, mild winters, low minimum precipitation).